portworx/lcfs/README.md

 This new file system is a user-level file system written in C and integrated into Linux and MacOS via Fuse.
 Therefore it does not require any kernel modifications, making it a portable file system.
 It is a POSIX-compliant file system.
 Given the ephemeral (temporary) nature of data stored in a graph driver, it is implemented without having some of the complexities of a general-purpose file system (for example, journaling).
 Most file systems in use today are optimized towards persistent data, provide ACID properties for system calls and attempts to work well with random read-write workloads.
 This file system is written with container image handling as a specific workload.
 These operations involve:

 1. Container image creation
-2. Container image cloning and launcing of instances
+2. Container image cloning and launching of instances
 3. Container image memory consumption
 4. Number of inodes reported to the kernel by way of multiple copies of the same image (or layers) running
-5. Container image data management - Actions like deletion, forced image removal nd local system resource usage based on multiple container images being present
+5. Container image data management - Actions like deletion, forced image removal and local system resource usage based on multiple container images being present

 A lot of these techniques are implemented using image specific snapshotting techniques that are optimized for page cache consumption, image snap creation time and inode count.
 Similar to other graph drivers, this graph driver also creates layers for images and read-write layers on top of those for containers.
 Each image will have a base layer, in which files of the image are populated initially.
 Additional layers are created on top of the base layer and for each additional layer in the image being extracted.
 Each layer shares data from the previous layer.
 If a layer modifies any data, that data is visible from the layers on top of that layer, but not from the layers below that layer.
-Also if a container modifies data in an image it is loaded from, that modified data is not visible from any other derived layers on top of that layer.
+Also if a container modifies data in an image it is loaded from, that modified data is not visible from any other derived layers on top of that image layer.

 A layer in an image is a read-only snapshot sitting on top of the previous layer in the image.
 Therefore, these derived layers share common data between each other.
 A layer is immutable after it's contents are completely populated.
 When any existing data inherited from a previous layer is modified while populating data to a new layer, a branch-on-write (BOW) operation is performed in increments of 4KB blocks.
 New data will be written to a newly allocated location on the back-end block storage device, and old data will no longer be accessible from the layer (or any other layer created on top of that subsequently) which modified the data.
 Similarly, any files deleted from a layer are not visible from that layer or on any of the layers on top of that layer.